samvera-labs/ramp/src/components/Transcript/Transcript.md

     `transcripts` prop has a default value of an empty array.

      **_Identifying machine generated transcripts_**: To identify machine generated transcripts the Transcript component checks for `(Machine generated/machine-generated)` text disregarding case-sensitivity in the given title in the props or in the label in the `annotations`.

-`Transcript` component allows the following optional props:

-- `showNotes`: display NOTE comments in SRT/VTT timed-text files (default: false)

 __Either `manifestUrl` or `transcripts` is REQUIRED.
 If both props are given then `transcripts` takes *precedence* over `manifestUrl`__